Making Your Online Course Content Accessible

 - A quick search online for automated speech-to-text software will return many results.
 Many of these will come with a cost associated with them (e.g. otter.ai).

-- Record a live webinar in Bb Collaborate and ask for volunteers and crowdsource captioning of your content.
+- Record a live webinar and ask for volunteers and crowdsource captioning of your content.
 These captions are captured when the webinar is recorded.

 - Use a third-party service to create transcripts and/or captions of audio and video content you have already created.

-- Bb collaborate allows a captioner role for a user or users to type out captions live.
-Follow the full instructions for using live captions in Bb Collaborate.
+- Most webinar tools allow a captioner role for a user or users to type out captions live.

 - A quick search online for captioning services will return many results.
 Many of these will come with a cost associated with them (e.g. 3playmedia).